Klarna Web SDK v2

 • INVALID_OPTION

-If you did not return anything during the 10 seconds after receiving this event, consumer will see the error screen and payment request will be aborted.
+If you did not return anything during the 10 seconds after receiving this event, the customer will see the error screen and payment request will be aborted.

 Parameters